 General principles for payment – working on the public holiday

 Members should check their enterprise agreement to confirm their entitlement.

 Full-time, part-time, registered nurses, enrolled nurses, midwives, and mental health nurses who are required to work on the public holiday will receive double time for each hour worked.

 Casual employees are usually entitled to double the casual rate for time worked on a public holiday Monday to Friday (125 per cent + 125 per cent = 250 per cent).

 Private and aged care employees need to check their current agreements.
-Some casuals in the aged care sector are only entitled to 175 per cent for public holidays.
+Some casual employees in the aged care sector will be entitled to 175 per cent for public holidays.